kkostenkov/til/books/GreatBossDeadBoss_Immelman.md

 People experience more dependable and enduring trust and emotional refuge in a tribal structure than in an organizational structure.

 I can acknowledge the team for their ability to produce on target and within quality standards.
-That means I need to add some group recognition tools as well.
+- That means I need to add some group recognition tools as well.
-I’ll have to create specific training modules for these.
+- I’ll have to create specific training modules for these.
 I cannot acknowledge something without some measure of achievement and training.
-I should include training in co-responsibility.
+  - I should include training in co-responsibility.

 ---

 Even with the best intentions, management does not have the resources to deal with the relationship of individuals to the tribe as part of their management task.
 Through this interlocking triangular co-responsibility structure, individual care is devolved to every person.

-A strong tribe automatically creates a strong people focus without management’s involvement–ask any good sports team.
+A strong tribe automatically creates a strong people focus without management’s involvement – ask any good sports team.

-(About deal with people and task requirements simultaneously) ... separating out the tribal dynamic and managing it in isolation, frees up close to 50% of the most valuable asset any company has–management’s time.
+(About dealing with people and task requirements simultaneously) ... separating out the tribal dynamic and managing it in isolation, frees up close to 50% of the most valuable asset any company has – management’s time.

 ---
-“From the individual’s perspective, it has to be IS+IV+.
-In such a state, people will be less concerned about their personal issues than organizational issues
+Getting to IS+IV+ :

-... the new dress code, skills recognition system and co-responsibility structure will bring that about.
+>... the new dress code, skills recognition system and co-responsibility structure will bring that about.
 A strong tribal identity, clear co-responsibility and recognized skills and capabilities all build a strong sense of individual security and individual value.

 ---

-A strong tribe has a just cause, something great, a calling that is greater than its vision and mission.
+A strong tribe has a Just cause, something great, a calling that is greater than its vision and mission.
 Something so compelling that people sense their IV is strongly enhanced if they ascribe to the cause.

 A successful tribe must have a strong, credible, just cause, as well as a clear common enemy.

 ---

-Anything that strengthens IS and IV, or supports the just cause, or attacks the common enemy is seen as positive and collaborative.
-In addition, anything that enhances the individual or tribe’s sense of control over their environment does the same.
-Anything that does the opposite–weakens IS and IV, TS and TV, demeans the just cause, eulogizes the common enemy, or cause people to feel less in control of their environment is enemy communication.
+Anything that strengthens IS and IV, or supports the just cause, or attacks the common enemy is seen as **positive and collaborative**.
+In addition, anything that enhances the individual or tribe’s sense of control over their environment **does the same**.
+Anything that **does the opposite** – weakens IS and IV, TS and TV, demeans the just cause, eulogizes the common enemy, or cause people to feel less in control of their environment is enemy communication.

 ---